Previous dayApril 25, 2026Next day

 107.4 km---✓ ReviewedUSGS →

-On April 25, 2026 at 22:16 UTC, a magnitude 3.1 earthquake struck 9 km NNE of Ivanof Bay, Alaska.
-The event originated approximately 107.4 km below the surface, classifying it as intermediate depth.
+On April 25, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 9 km NNE of Ivanof Bay, Alaska at 22:16 UTC.
+At a depth of 107.4 km, the event was intermediate depth.
 Geolocation places the event at 55.981°N, -159.447°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25